 When is it raining?
 In December-January and March-April (6 to 7 rainy days in the month).

 When to book and go to Marrakech at the best price?

 Book in advance... for a budget holiday in Marrakech!
 The earlier you book, the lower the prices of low-cost airline tickets!
 Do not hesitate to book your flight several months in advance, especially if you want to leave in May-June or September.
-Also beware of the May bridges which are generally well filled: it is better to plan your departure well in advance (Note that on May 1st, many monuments are closed).
+Also, beware of the May bridges which are generally well-filled: it is better to plan your departure well in advance (Note that on May 1st, many monuments are closed).

 In the half-seasons, excluding holidays!
 After the Easter holidays, in May and early June, at the end of September...
 This is where you find the best "quality-price" ratio.
-It's hot but not too hot, tourists are there but not in droves, prices are reasonable...
+It's hot but not too hot, tourists are there but not in droves, and prices are reasonable...
 You can even afford to book a little at the last minute (2-3 weeks before) and find short stays for – 400 € / person.

 It is usually around September-October that we find the best deals.
-The tourist season has passed, the hot weather too...
+The tourist season has passed, and the hot weather too...
 Everyone is at work and for you, it's time to fly to Marrakech!
 You can easily find stays at – 400 € and cheap flights as well as private sales at really low rates.

 - July and August where scorching heat and large numbers of tourists rub shoulders in an atmosphere that is not conducive to discovering the city at best.
 In addition, it is also the time of Ramadan and the city falls asleep a little during the day (cafes and restaurants can be closed, the opening hours of shops are reduced ...

 - New Year and Easter holidays...
-It is at its two periods that the tourist attendance is the strongest and many hotels are full, car rental companies no longer have a place, flights are expensive ...
+It is at these two periods that the tourist attendance is the strongest and many hotels are full, car rental companies no longer have a place, and flights are expensive ...
 This is not the best time to leave at a low price unless you do it very far in advance!